Netstat

 On Windows

-• -a displays all connections (active TCP and UDP connections plus ports in the listening state).
+displays all connections (active TCP and UDP connections plus ports in the listening state).-o

-• -o shows the Process ID (PID) number that has opened the port.
+shows the Process ID (PID) number that has opened the port.-b

-• -b shows the process name that has opened the port.
+shows the process name that has opened the port.-n

-• -n displays ports and addresses in numerical format.
-Skipping name resolution speeds up each query.
+displays ports and addresses in numerical format.
+Skipping name resolution speeds up each query.-s

-• -s shows per protocol statistics (such as packets received, errors, discards, unknown requests, port requests, failed connections, and so on).
+shows per protocol statistics (such as packets received, errors, discards, unknown requests, port requests, failed connections, and so on).-p

-• -p proto displays connections by protocol (TCP or UDP or TCPv6/UDPv6).
-When used with -s, this switch can also filter the statistics shown by IP, IPv6, ICMP, and ICMPv6.
+, this switch can also filter the statistics shown by IP, IPv6, ICMP, and ICMPv6.-r

 On Linux

-• -a includes ports in the listening state in the output. -l shows only ports in the listening state (omits established connections).
+shows only ports in the listening state (omits established connections).-p

-• -p shows the Process ID (PID) number that has opened the port (similar to -o on Windows).
+shows the Process ID (PID) number that has opened the port (similar to-o

 example